ktmeaton/plague-phylogeography/narratives/DHSI2020Local.md

 #### Yet the DNA plague samples analyzed here don't reflect that.
 Instead there is a strong geographic bias towards samples collected in China.

-#### Open up a new view commparing [disease networks from a study in 2010 vs. 2013](http://localhost:4000/morelli2010Local:cui2013Local?c=BioSampleGeographicLocation&m=num_date).
+#### Open up a new view comparing [disease networks from a study in 2010 vs. 2013](http://localhost:4000/morelli2010Local:cui2013Local?c=BioSampleGeographicLocation&m=num_date).
 Mouse over "China" in the legend, and 4/13 bubbles (31%) will enlarge on the left side (2010) and 110/131 (84%) will appear on the right side (2013).

 #### Considering how new studies influence the composition of public data is a critical part of digital scholarship.